 Related Post: 6 Best Teas For A Singer's Vocal Health

 Water won't hurt either, even though the effects will take some time.
-The one thing you want to do for sure is not singing, and not talk much at all if you can avoid it!
+The one thing you want to do for sure is not sing, and not talk much at all if you can avoid it!
 This is called voice rest and will come in handy many times in the future of your singing career when your voice gets tired.

 If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.